-If you are selling or letting a property through us:
+If you are buying, selling or letting a property through us:

-- We will collect a contact telephone number to get in touch with you about organising viewings and updating you on any offers received or rental applications for your property
+- We will collect a contact telephone number and/or an email address to get in touch with you about organising viewings and updating you on any offers received or rental applications for your property

 - Where you are not the legal owner of the property we will request details from you as to your ability to sell or let the property such as a Power of Attorney or Grant of Probate

 - Where you engage with Savills, we may collect information required to identify you to meet anti-money laundering and counter terrorist financing requirements.
 If we are dealing with an entity such as a company, trust or charity, we may need to obtain personal information from the beneficiaries of the entity and those in a position of control.
 This will include, but is not limited to, identity and address documents.
 We may also need to collect information on other individuals who have an interest in the property who are not considered to be our customers.

 - We will collect your bank account details to arrange onward payment of rent due to you.

 - Where we are working alongside third parties such as solicitors, developers, joint or multi agents, we may need to share these documents on the basis of legitimate interests.

 - If you wish to purchase a property we are listing for sale where you have specifically provided us with these, we will collect personal information relating to any specific access requirements you may have in relation to a property so that we can find a property that is suitable for your needs.
 We will also collect personal information required to source a property for you and, where required, negotiate the purchase of a property on your behalf.